As one of the largest general insurers in the UK, we continue to help our customers, protect our employees, and support our communities.

 We aim to ensure we continue to deliver a high level of service for our customers in their time of need.
 Whether you have a claim related to your home, car or pet insurance, or you're helping your local community or are an NHS worker, we're doing all we can to support you.

 For your peace of mind, here are some of the options we can offer you if you're an Ageas customer and are being impacted by Coronavirus (COVID-19).

-- We can review cancellation and change fees if you're facing financial challenges.
+- We can review cancellation and other fees if you're facing financial challenges.

 - We can arrange different payment plans if you're unable to meet your insurance repayments.

 - If you have to do office work at home, we are covering you under your home insurance policy.
 You don't need to ring us because we will do this automatically.

 - If you cannot work from home and so have to travel to work, your car insurance will continue to cover commuting during the period of the Coronavirus.